ambroiseRabier/pixijs-first-game-tutorial/README-interactive.md

 this version is better then `&&` version, because it does not try every statement.

-Nothing displaying ? of course, you have to make sure they can spawn and enter screen.
+Nothing displaying ? of course, you have to make sure they can spawn and enter screen. they should be destroyed when they are leaving the screen, not before they entered.
+I chose to use a flag bool to track when they entered at least once the screen.